-Just as a sailor adjusts the sails according to the wind, by constantly adjusting, we eventually reach our destination.
+Just as a sailor adjusts the sails according to the wind, we eventually reach our destination by adjusting.

-As a professional motivational speaker, I gave keynote talks at formal dinners where I was seated at the head table with the organization’s leaders.
+As a professional motivational speaker, I gave dinner talks where they sat me with the organization’s leaders.

-Early in my career, I was invited to speak at an annual gathering of civic leaders in a large city.
+Early in my career, they invited me to speak at a city’s annual gathering of leaders.

-In this ultra conservative city, the group I faced was all male.
+In this conservative city, I faced an all-male group.

-They sat out in the audience in all shapes and sizes, including one in tweeds with a pipe, and one wearing a bowler hat.
+They sat in the audience, one in tweeds with a pipe and one wearing a bowler hat.

-Standing at the dais at the center of the head table, I began my planned talk.
+Standing at the dais, I began my talk.

-Some were checking their planners or watches, and others were talking at back tables.
+Some were checking their planners, and others were talking.

 I deepened my voice and stood straighter, trying to look more important, but to no avail.

-At which point, I used a technique that had worked in the past – moving closer to the audience.
+I used a previous technique—moving closer to the audience.

-The man with the bowler scrambled out of his chair and ran forward to help me to my feet.
+The man with the bowler scrambled out of his chair and ran to help me.

-Red-faced, I scrambled to my feet, desperate to find a way to save my pride.
+Red-faced, I scrambled to my feet, desperate to save my pride.

-At that moment, a quote from Dale Carnegie that I had heard popped into my head.
+At that moment, a quote from Dale Carnegie popped into my head.

-I graciously thanked those who had helped me, and faced the group of men who now, finally, gave me full attention.
+I thanked those who had helped me and faced the group of men who finally gave me their full attention.

 Laughter rolled across the room.

-These important leaders suddenly became just a group of men, sharing a moment of life with me.
+These important leaders became just a group of men, sharing a moment of life with me.

 My fall broke down the room’s formality.

-I learned that I didn’t need to impress a stodgy audience; I needed to be REAL.
+I didn’t need to impress the audience; I needed to be real.

-That fall, and the ensuing warm reception from the men, released my belief that I needed to impress, making room to be someone eager to connect.
+That fall, and the ensuing warm reception, released my belief that I needed to impress, making room to be someone eager to connect.